-- Members exercising strategic leadership by developing and keeping under review the Council's vision and priorities.
-These set out and communicate the Council's vision of its purpose and intended outcomes for citizens and service users; - An established business planning process which ensures that services are delivered in accordance with the Council's objectives and represents the best use of resources; - The measurement of performance in achieving objectives through the mechanisms of the Council's performance management system; - A written Constitution which specifies the roles and responsibilities of elected members and officers, with clear delegation arrangements and protocols for effective communication;

-- Embedded Codes of Conduct which define the standards of behaviour for members and employees; - Setting out within the Constitution, Schemes of Delegation to members and officers, Financial Procedure Rules and other supporting procedures of how decisions are taken and the processes and controls required to manage risk; and having in place arrangements to ensure these are reviewed regularly; - An Audit and Accounts Committee which is responsible for independent assurance on the adequacy of the risk management framework and the associated control environment; the independent scrutiny of the Council's financial performance to the extent that it affects the Council's exposure to risk and weakens the control environment; and for overseeing the financial reporting process; - Statutory officers to support and monitor the Council's governance arrangements, ensuring compliance with relevant laws and regulations, internal policies and procedures and that expenditure is lawful; - Embedded arrangements for Whistleblowing and for receiving and investigating complaints from the public, supporting the measurement of the quality of services for users; - A Listening and Involving strategy to ensure the Council consults with and engages the diverse communities of Cambridgeshire, allowing them to have a say in the planning and reviewing of the services provided for them. - The County Council at its meeting of 21st May 2013 resolved to move from a
+- Members exercising strategic leadership by developing the Council's vision and priorities and keeping these under review.
+These set out and communicate the Council's vision of its purpose and intended outcomes for citizens and service users; - An established business planning process, which ensures that services are delivered in accordance with the Council's objectives and represents the best use of resources; - The measurement of performance in achieving objectives, through the mechanisms of the Council's performance management system; - A written Constitution which specifies the roles and responsibilities of elected members and officers, with clear delegation arrangements and protocols for effective communication; - Embedded Codes of Conduct which define the standards of behaviour for members and employees; - The Constitution, Schemes of Delegation to members and officers, Financial Procedure Rules and other supporting procedures which set out how decisions are taken and the processes and controls required to manage risk; and having arrangements in place to ensure these are reviewed regularly; - An Audit and Accounts Committee which is responsible for: independent assurance on the adequacy of the risk management framework and the associated control environment; the independent scrutiny of the Council's financial performance to the extent that it affects the Council's exposure to risk and weakens the control environment; and overseeing the financial reporting process; - Statutory officers to support and monitor the Council's governance arrangements, ensuring compliance with relevant laws and regulations, internal policies and procedures and that expenditure is lawful; - Embedded arrangements for Whistleblowing and for receiving and investigating complaints from the public, supporting the measurement of the quality of services for users; - A Listening and Involving Strategy to ensure the Council consults with and engages the diverse communities of Cambridgeshire, allowing them to have a say in the planning and reviewing of the services provided for them. - The Council's Committee system of corporate governance, introduced in May 2014.
+The Council meets CIPFA/Solace guidance recommending effective scrutiny of decisions made by Council; under the committee system of governance, decisions are made by cross-party committees, meaning that a separate scrutiny function is no longer necessary.
+The Committee system in place continues to evolve, and from May 2016, the Council has established a new Assets and Investments Committee.